Children's Home Insurance Requirements: Six Lines You Need and the One Most Operators Miss

 Directors' and officers' liability insurance is not statutory and not explicitly required by Ofsted, but is near-universal among incorporated children's home providers because a director's personal financial exposure to claims arising from operational decisions can disqualify them from future appointments in the sector.

-Motor, cyber, and other ancillary lines
+When do you need motor, cyber, and other ancillary cover?

 Staff who use personal vehicles to transport children on behalf of a children's home must hold business-use motor cover rather than personal-use cover — personal-use policies excluding carriage for employer's purposes will not respond to a claim, leaving the driver personally liable.

-How Ofsted and commissioners scrutinise your insurance
+How do Ofsted and commissioners scrutinise your insurance?

 The Statement of Purpose under the Children's Homes (England) Regulations 2015 must describe the home's insurance arrangements, and commissioning local authorities typically require the operator to name the authority as an additional insured on the public liability policy and to share renewal certificates within 7 days of renewal.